UniOfGreenwich/ELEE1149_Lectures/content/VibeCoding/VibeCoding.md

 <br>

-- Vibe programming refers to AI-augmented or AI-dependent programming workflows where the user relies on natural language prompts, generated code snippets, and automated completions to develop software systems, often without fully understanding the underlying code mechanics.
+- Vibe Coding refers to AI-augmented or AI-dependent programming workflows where the user relies on natural language prompts, generated code snippets, and automated completions to develop software systems, often without fully understanding the underlying code mechanics.

 <br>